surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

   - **Ctrl/Cmd + Left-click drag** - Drag slider (quantized steps)
   - **Alt + Left-click drag** - Drag slider in elastic mode (snaps back to initial position upon release)
   - **Scroll Wheel** - Move Slider
-  - **Shift + Scroll Wheel** - Move Slider (fine)
+  - **Shift + Scroll Wheel** - Move slider (fine)
   - **Double left-click** - Reset parameter to default value
   - **Right-click** - Context menu
+  - **Hover** - See the slider's current value without clicking on it

-Other than sliders, some of Surge's parameters are also displayed as number and value fields, buttons and button rows.
+Other than sliders, some of Surge XT's parameters are also displayed as number and value fields, buttons and button rows.

 <br/>